Best Haircuts for Thick Hair: The Bob

-Those who think thick hair and short, blunt haircuts don’t mix are in for a surprise.
-The über-trendy bob and lob cuts actually work very nicely with thicker strands, says Wiles.
-“For those with thick, straight hair, a super blunt base line that’s layered within is perfect,” she says.
-“If you have thick, curly hair, it’s more of a problem.”
-That being said, Wiles also has some truth bombs to drop about shorter hairstyles.
+A bob haircut works really nicely with thicker strands, says Wiles.
+“For those with thick and straight hair, a super blunt base line that’s layered within is perfect,” she says.
+If you have thick and curly hair, your hair may not look so much as bob but more like an afro because your natural texture scrunches up.
+That being said, Wiles also has some truth bombs to drop about shorter hairstyles altogether.
 “The biggest misconception about short haircuts is that it makes daily styling and maintenance easier, which is not true, especially with thicker hair types,” Wiles explains.
 “The shorter the hair, the more work you have to put into it.”
-That’s not to say you shouldn’t go for the shorter ’do if you want to!
-Just don’t do it because you think it’ll be easier, and arm yourself with a haircare arsenal that will keep those locks in check.
-We recommend texturizing spray or powder to accentuate your layers, volumizing spray or root-lifter to give your thick, heavy hair some fullness and buoyancy, and a light setting spray to keep your hair in check throughout the day.
+That’s not to say you shouldn’t go for the shorter haircut if you want to, it’s just important to prepare yourself with a hair-care arsenal that will help keep those locks in check.
+We recommend texturizing spray like the Garnier Fructis Texture Tease Dry Touch Finishing Spray to give your thick hair the appearance of fuller hair and a cute, tousled texture.

 Best Haircuts for Thick Hair: The Medium Cut With a Side of Bangs